nobias-fht/advanced-scripting/docs/course/introduction/loops.md

     ```

 ??? question "What would happen if we used the same macro, but instead incremented by -1 instead of 1"
-    Because the second condition `i < 10` will always be true, we will have created an inifinite loop (a loop that will never terminate).
+    Because the second condition `i < 10` will always be true, we will have created an infinite loop (a loop that will never terminate).
 If you happen to do this, no problem, you can always just close and reopen Fiji and all will be well.
 Infinite loops should be avoided, but even the best programmers sometimes accidentally make one.

 ### While loops